djdron/vortextracker/readme.txt

 ------------

 Vortex Tracker II is free program.
-There are two kind of original distribution: binary (VT.exe with documentation) and sources (source files as Delphi 7 project with documentation).
+There are two kind of original distribution: binary (VT.exe with documentation) and sources (source files as Lazarus project with documentation).
 You can use and distribute sources freely, simply credit me somewhere in your projects, where you include all or part of the sources and (or) my algorithms.

 Sergey Bulba

-24 of August 2002 - 23 of February 2009
+24 of August 2002 - 19 of June 2022